 Arriving at her front door, he wrote, she pulled her small bundle of keys from her calf skin purse and pushed the heavier of the two into the lock.
 That's all there were on the ring, only two keys and the small silver teddy bear that daddy had given her on her sixteenth birthday.
 This key ring celebrated the only things she cared about in her life: her daddy, her home, and her diary.
 Her daddy was the protector of her life, her home was where her life resided, and her diary was where her heart beat.

-Rubbing the teddy bear between her thumb and middle finger, she walked up the gracefully curving staircase, sliding her other hand along the polished mahogany banister.
+Rubbing the silver bear between her thumb and middle finger, she walked up the gracefully curving staircase, sliding her other hand along the polished mahogany banister.
 Her penny loafers made only a muffled whisper on the heavy Persian carpet runner that was held in place by polished brass rods.
 The deep reds, dark blues, and golden swirls drew Claire's attention to the visual conversation between the oriental weave and the more natural pattern of the wooden stair treads.

 Turning to the right at the upper landing, Claire was about even with the top of the crystal chandelier that dominated the volume enclosed by the staircase.
 Sun poured in through the windows and sent myriad tiny rainbows through space to splash themselves onto the walls and the paintings that adorned them.
 They make the gilt frames seem cheap, she thought to herself.
 One, though, had appointed itself as a beacon, shining on her diary as it sat, clasped safely shut, on her bedside table.